 (In-person over 2 years)

 Formal discussions broadening faculty and senior staff members' understanding of the university by addressing issues related to Stanford's mission, governance, priorities, and internal and external relations.

 Stanford Leadership Academy

-Formal discussions through workshops and presentation dinners to build the leadership capabilities of faculty, staff, and healthcare administrators who guide the university now and in the future.
+Formal discussions through workshops and presentations to build the leadership capabilities of faculty and staff who guide the university now and in the future.

 Stanford Manager Academy

 Online and in-person learning experiences through FranklinCovey to strengthen the effectiveness, skills, and abilities of frontline people managers.

 (Hybrid with in-person and virtual components over 9 months)